mathjax/MathJax-docs/web/components/accessibility.rst

-The speech component uses web-workers to do the speech computations (which can be time-consuming) in a separate thread so that it doesn't interfere with the responsiveness of your web pageor slow down the display of the typeset math in your page.
+The speech component uses web-workers to do the speech computations (which can be time-consuming) in a separate thread so that it doesn't interfere with the responsiveness of your web page or slow down the display of the typeset math in your page.

 See the :ref:`speech-options` section for information about